 School Direct Teacher Training

 Biddulph High School Secondary Partnership offers high quality, school based, Initial Teacher Training.
 Our track record is impressive; we pride ourselves on our high levels of support, friendliness and on our commitment to helping you to reach your full teaching potential.
-We work in partnership with schools across Staffordshire and we provide opportunities for you to teach across the full age range, including A-Level and BTEC provision.We are currently recruiting for our fifth year of trainees.
+We work in partnership with schools across Staffordshire and we provide opportunities for you to teach across the full age range, including A-Level and BTEC provision.We are currently recruiting for our sixth year of trainees.
 The outcomes for trainees in our cohorts have been excellent.
 We have a strong reputation for nurturing talent, providing outstanding support and in-house professional learning for all of our staff.
 We all learn with each other and from each other and our staff are highly motivated, creative and resilient teachers.
 Trainee teachers are a central part of our community of learners and play a key role in the life of the school from the first day of training.

 We warmly welcome your application and the following information will help guide you through the process.